udacity/create-your-own-adventure/english/run_out_the_door/run_out_the_door.md

 Decide to [start dancing bachata](../start-dancing/startDancing.md) and everybody start to clap and cheer you up.

 [Trip and stumble into a pitch-black cave.](grue/grue.md)

+Forget about everything and go and find a good pub feed such as a [Chicken schniztel](../schniztel/schnitzel.md)